When I was 18 I couldn’t wait to get out of the Twin Cities. I wanted to move to a bigger city with more “culture” and never look back.

 Attractions in Northeast Minneapolis

-NE Minneapolis is definitely the hip part of the city these days, so much so that I wrote a guide on this area entirely (coming soon).
+NE Minneapolis is definitely the hip part of the city these days.
 Probably the most popular attraction in Northeast is the Ferris wheel inside Betty Dangers Country Club, an eclectic bar that makes God-awful floral wallpaper somehow look chic.

 Not only do they have a Ferris wheel where you can drink while overlooking the city, they also have mini golf.
 It’s a great place to take the kids during the day, or a fun night out with friends in the evening.

-Eat at the hippest new restaurant, Hai Hai
+14. Eat at the hippest restaurant, Hai Hai

 NE is filled with great restaurants and a few too many breweries, but perhaps my favorite worthy of mentioning is Hai Hai.
 It may be a new addition to the neighborhood, but the Balinese-Vietnamese fusion restaurant is already nationally known.